 - Don't overstuff the galette!
 Try to make a nice flat pile of filling so that everything bakes evenly and the bottom of the crust cooks through.
 When in doubt, take some away.

 - Don't skip the egg wash!
-It makes the crust brown, crispy and amazing!
+It makes the crust brown, crispy, and amazing!

 - If the crust breaks or cracks while folding it over, don't worry, just pinch it back together!

 - Speaking of apples, if you don't already have an apple slicer/corer, you need one ASAP.
-They are a time saver and I use mine ALL THE TIME!
+They are a time saver and I use mine all the time!

-Other Easy and Impressive Dessert Recipes
+More Impressive Dessert Recipes

 Apple Lavender Galette